sisqosnew/Qt_iconButton/README.md

 https://www.youtube.com/watch?v=-NmYvTfXs-o

 //=====================================================
 The difference is:
 (A)Icon movement
 PushButton: The icon will move when users presses the button.
 iconButton: The icon will not move when users presses the button.
 The button doesn't represent the pressed behavior.

 (B)Icon types
-Both types have 3 kinds of icons:
+Both types work with 3 kinds of icons: (In .png format)
 1. default icon (pixmap type)
 2. pressed icon (pixmap type)
 3. hover icon   (pixmap type)